R1DDL30510/2G/docs/STATE_VERIFICATION.md

 ./scripts/compose.ps1 up -File docker-compose.qdrant.yml
 ```

-Ship complementary guardrails (pytest or Pester checks) with any new overlay so CI can detect drift early.
+Ship complementary guardrails (pytest or Pester checks) with any new overlay so CI can detect drift early. `tests/infra/test_docker_compose.py` now validates the Ollama, Open WebUI, and Automatic1111 overlays at parse time.

 ## Verification Steps
 Run these checks after changing infrastructure, scripts, or documentation referenced by the stack: